yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     * Use the repository url and `git clone` to copy the content-init code to your build agent.

->**NOTE: Keep this WSL window open as your build agent SSH connection.
+>**Note: Keep this WSL window open as your build agent SSH connection.
 You will later open new WSL sessions to other machines.**

 You should follow all steps provided *before* performing the Hands-on lab.